nikolasbv/CookingContestDatabase/README.md

 # Cooking Contest

-Project for the Intro to Databases 2024 class in NTUA ECE that simulates a Database for a Cooking Contest.
+Project for the Databases 2024 class in NTUA ECE that simulates a Database for a Cooking Contest.

 ## Authors
 - Azas Leonidas ge20117